Juvenile delinquent: conduct of the trial before the juvenile court (former procedure)

 By a judge

-• In the event of a contravention of 5eme class, offense or crime, the children's court may be seised by the investigating judge (attached to the children's court).
+• In the event of a contravention of 5th class, offense or crime, the children's court may be seised by the investigating judge (attached to the children's court).

-The children's court may also be seised by the public prosecutor.
-If he wishes the juvenile to be tried promptly, the public prosecutor may use a special procedure: the immediate presentation procedure.
+If he wishes the juvenile to be tried promptly, the public prosecutor may use a special procedure: the procedure for immediate presentation.

-This procedure allows you to immediately restrict the minor's freedom.
+Use this procedure to immediately restrict the minor's freedom.
 The prosecutor may ask the juvenile judge to subject the minor to a series of obligations and/or prohibitions, the purpose of which is to check his presence in a geographical area (we speak of judicial review).

-Moreover, this procedure can only be used when the minor, aged between 13 and 16, is accused of having committed an offense punishable byat least Five years in prison.
+• The minor is aged 13 to 16 years and is accused of having committed an offense punishable byat least Five years in prison.

 The prosecutor receives the minor with his lawyer and indicates the facts of which he is accused.
 He informs him that he is being sent to the juvenile court for trial, and informs him of the date and time of the hearing.

-The hearing shall be set in 10 free days at 2 months based on that information.
+The hearing must be set within 10 free days at 2 months based on that information.

 The minor may agree to appear before the 10-day period if his or her lawyer or legal representatives do not object.